Homeworking

 2. I would like to work alternate weeks in the office and from home, is this possible?

 A: This may be possible depending on the needs of your post and the service.
-As part of rolling out Hybrid Working Guidance your manager will meet with you/your team to discuss what the organisational and service parameters are which in turn will help to inform what work arrangements are required and what may cause difficulty.
+Your manager will meet with you to discuss this.
+The organisational and service parameters are which in turn will help to inform what work arrangements are required and what may cause difficulty.

 3. I work a nine day fortnight can I still work from home and continue with this?